 You choose a total of four courses from a list of 12.
 Here, you also have sufficient freedom to customize your program to your wishes.

-For the specialization courses, you choose a total of four courses from a broad list of 28 courses of the different specializations.
+For the specialization courses, you choose a total of 20 ECTS from a broad list of 28 courses of the different specializations.
 For instance, you can focus on specializing in robotics, modern energy sources or new materials.
-Yet, the specialization courses available to you does depend on the research group you will graduate in.
-The full list of specialization courses can be found in the Education guide*.
+The specialization courses available to you do depend on the research group you will graduate in.
+The full list of specialization courses can be found in the education guide*.

 In addition to the technical courses, there are two mandatory courses on professional skills.
 These are: